- Download our Moving to Germany Guide (PDF)

 What schooling options are available for expat children in Germany?

-The standard of education and schools in Germany is first-class.
+The standard of education and schools in Germany is first class.
 However, unless expats are moving to Germany for the long term or with very young children who can pick up the German language, it is not wise to choose a public school in Germany.
-Instead, most expat parents choose to send their children to international schools in Germany, which allow the students to carry on studying the same curriculum from their home country and there are no language barriers to contend with.
-Expats will find that all the major cities in Germany will have a wide variety of international schools.
+Instead, most expat parents choose to send their children to international schools, which allow the students to carry on studying the same curriculum from their home country and there are no language barriers to contend with.
+Expats will find that all the major cities in Germany will have a variety of international schools.